 Not all waste materials can be disposed of in the same place as paper, plastic, and other common items.
 If the below items are placed in a bin with recyclable materials, the recyclables become contaminated.

 - Oil and gas.
 These materials pose a significant fire hazard due to their flammability.
 Propane tanks and other similar materials belong in a designated facility, not a dumpster.

 - Toxic waste.
 When you’re disposing of light bulbs, cleaning products, paint, and other chemicals, you need to separate it from your other waste.
 If hazardous materials are put in a landfill, they can harm the health and safety of workers, animals, and the environment.

 - Batteries.
 Battery acid can leak out, which results in the pollution of water and soil.
 Other materials that pose this risk include all electronics and generators.
 To find out where you can dispose of batteries in Winnipeg, refer to this list of locations that accept drop-offs.

 Whether you’re renovating your home, working at a construction site, or just doing some seasonal cleaning, a bin rental can help you manage your waste.
 Separating it properly will ensure that you keep the environment free from toxins and pollution.

-At Mr. Garbage, we offer Junk removal in Winnipeg.
+At Mr. Garbage, we offer bin rental services.
 To avoid contributing to landfills, we recycle as much material as possible and reuse what we can.
 It’s part of our commitment to environmentally friendly cleaning solutions.
 We offer bin rentals at reasonable rates; contact us to learn more.